Dr Claire E. L. Smith

 From 2010 to 2013 I worked as a research assistant within the Section of Genetics on the EU FP7 project; Nuclease Immune Mediated Brain and Lupus-like conditions.
 My work specifically focused on producing various cell and animal models of Aicardi Goutières Syndrome and analysing them by RNA sequencing, co-immunoprecipitation, immunofluorescence, immunohistochemistry and western blotting.

 In 2016 I was awarded Wellcome Trust Institutional Strategic Support funding for 1 year to complete research that followed on from my PhD.
 During my PhD, I identified AI-causing mutations in over 45 families.
 Where teeth were available from these families, enamel phenotyping of genotyped AI teeth and matched controls was carried out so that the effects of the mutations on the resulting enamel could be determined.
 Teeth analysed included those from patients with ACPT, KLK4 and LAMB3 mutations.
-With an aim to cataloguing all published AI mutations, I established an Leiden Open Variant Database for AI, which curated all published AI variants to provide a useful resource for fellow researchers and clinicians around the world and formed the basis of a well cited review on the genetics of AI published in 2017.
+With an aim to cataloguing all published AI mutations, I established a Leiden Open Variant Database for AI, which curated all published AI variants to provide a useful resource for fellow researchers and clinicians around the world and formed the basis of a well cited review on the genetics of AI published in 2017.
 To date, I have been involved in the discovery of seven new genes for which mutations cause AI and I retain a strong interest in this subject.

 In 2017 I began research into inherited retinal disease as part of the UK Inherited Retinal Dystrophies Consortium team, jointly funded by charities RP Fighting Blindness and Fight For Sight.
 This project aimed to identify the human gene variants that underlie Inherited Retinal Dystrophies (IRDs).
 Methods used include targetted sequencing via capture by use of molecular inversion probe, whole exome sequencing, whole genome sequencing, transcriptomics and metabolomics.

 This research was a UK wide collaboration to study a cohort of over 500 families and ultimately aimed to translate diagnostic protocols developed from this research to an NHS clinical setting.
-The research better catalogued the scope of variants (including structural, copy number and intronic variants) within known disease genes, as well as the range of phenotypes that they cause but also identified new genes for IRDs through the use of large pre-screened cohorts.
+The research better catalogued the scope of variants (including structural, copy number and intronic variants) within known disease genes, as well as the range of phenotypes that they cause but also identified new genes for IRDs through the use of large, pre-screened cohorts.
 I used bioinformatics analyses including developing alignment, variant calling and filtering pipelines, to identify variants and assess their pathogenicity by in silico and in vitro analysis.
-The large amount of sequencing data were processed using the Medical Advanced Research Computing 1 large memory node cluster at the University of Leeds.
+The large amount of sequencing data was processed using the Medical Advanced Research Computing 1 large memory node cluster at the University of Leeds.

 Responsibilities